Hypercubers/dev.hypercubing.xyz/docs/internals/2-pga.md

 ## Motors

 Remember rotors, our friends from the even subalgebra of VGA?
-They've gotten an upgrade in PGA: they're now called **motors** can now represent arbitrary _translations_ in addition to rotations!
+They've gotten an upgrade in PGA: they're now called **motors** and can represent arbitrary _translations_ in addition to rotations!
 And of course we have **flectors**, which use the odd subalgebra and represent any combination of translations, rotations, and an odd number of reflections.
 You can use them exactly the same way you use rotors.